 We are committed to landscaping and grounds practices that are beneficial for the environment and healthy for the people who spend time on campus.
 Grounds maintenance is perhaps the primary and signature component of UW Bothell’s sustainable practices.
-Our campus Grounds team are some of the most ardent supporters and practitioners of sustainability at UW Bothell.
+Whether they are composting our food waste, organically managing our campus landscape, creatively managing unwanted pests, restoring our wetlands or planting edible plants for harvest, our campus Grounds team are some of the most ardent supporters and practitioners of sustainability at UW Bothell.
 Our sustainable grounds practices are highlighted in this fun video!
 Here are some of the ways that we are working towards sustainability through our grounds and landscaping practices:

 In addition to our triple-bin waste stations that get commercially composted at Cedar Grove Compost, we compost food and landscaping waste on site!

 - At the Campus Farm site, the grounds team maintains a vermicomposting bin filled with red wriggler worms.
 The red wrigglers process prep food waste from the campus Subway, the facilities break room, coffee grounds from campus cafes, and waste newspaper.

 - Take some red wriggler worms home!
 Want to start your own vermicomposting bin?
 Email firstname.lastname@example.org to take a container of our UW Bothell worms home to get started!

 - Yard waste compost – The Grounds team also maintains series of yard waste compost stations that are turned and kept moist.
 This is where the majority of the yard waste from campus operations gets processed, and all of it gets returned to the earth within the campus boundaries.

 - Our campus has been pesticide and synthetic fertilizer free since 2006.

 - The Grounds team practices organic land care throughout all campus grounds operations, including the maintenance of the 58 acres of restored wetlands.